MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Static-Classes-and-Methods.md

 they're not created, destroyed, or changed.
 To make this clear we will provide examples that use static classes.

-## Getting Environment Data with System.Environment
+## Getting environment data with System.Environment

 Usually, the first step in working with an object in Windows PowerShell is to use Get-Member to find out what members it contains.
 With static classes, the process is a little different because the actual class isn't an object.

-### Referring to the Static System.Environment Class
+### Referring to the static System.Environment class

 You can refer to a static class by surrounding the class name with square brackets.
 For example, you can refer to **System.Environment** by typing the name within brackets.
 Doing so displays some